 A Partnership of Preservation

 The National Museum of Transportation, in West St. Louis County, Missouri, USA, houses what has been recognized as one of the largest and best collections of transportation vehicles in the world.

 The Museum was founded in 1944 by a group of historically minded citizens who had acquired the mule-drawn streetcar “Bellefontaine.”

 In 1948, the Transport Museum Association (TMA) incorporated as a non-profit educational organization to better serve the financial and volunteer needs of the Museum.
 Land was acquired on Barrett Station in St. Louis County, along the right-of-way of the historic Missouri Pacific Railroad, and over the years, the mule-drawn streetcar was joined by hundreds of other significant exhibits.

 On September 1, 1979, the St. Louis County Department of Parks and Recreation formally assumed the operation and development of the Museum, accepting it as a gift from the original founders in February 1984.
 On January 1, 2017, the Museum returned to the status of a private museum under the purview of the Transport Museum Association.
+In August, 2018, the Transport Museum Association migrated to its present name, The National Museum of Transportation.
 Today, its mission is ‘to be the leader in protecting and interpreting North America’s transportation heritage.’

 Located on over 40 acres, the Museum is approximately 16 miles southwest of downtown St. Louis, on a site which includes one of the two first man-made railroad tunnels west of the Mississippi River.
 The Museum site also features more than four miles of switching and exhibition track.
 Additionally, the Museum houses a nationally acclaimed research library of transportation-related memorabilia and documents.